-- D. Leslie's Holdings, Inc., SBE Case No. 955278 (2017) - 1.
-On November 15, 2017, the SBE ruled that 84 percent of interest expense incurred as a result of borrowing to conduct a corporate reorganization was a nonbusiness expense allocated to taxpayer's commercial domicile in Arizona.
-The remaining 16 percent of the interest expense was found to be an apportionable business expense because it was attributable to borrowing to make distributions to employees. - 2.
-Compare Levi Strauss, below. - E. Levi Strauss & Co. and Levi Strauss Associates, Inc., SBE Case No. 547505 - 1.
+- 2. In a separate transaction, the taxpayer sold its fresh beef and pork operations to Swift Foods, a new joint venture, and received cash, notes and a 46 percent equity interest in the joint venture.
+The joint venture was formed to hold the taxpayer's fresh beef and pork operations, which constituted substantially all of the operating assets of the joint venture.
+The taxpayer provided debt financing for the new venture and continued to use fresh beef and pork from the operations as an integral part of its packaged food business.
+The SBE ruled that the income earned from taxpayer's equity and debt interests in the joint venture was business income. - D. Levi Strauss & Co. and Levi Strauss Associates, Inc., SBE Case No. 547505 - 1.
 SBE appeal involving issue whether interest and other expenses incurred in connection with a leveraged buyout (LBO) of a California corporation's stock are nonbusiness expenses wholly allocable to California. - 2.
 Issue is similar to that raised in Esprit de Corp., SBE Case No. 48986 (Apr.
-20, 2001), in which the SBE determined that LBO interest expense was a nonbusiness expense.

-Prior to the SBE hearing, the case settled.

-- F. ConAgra Foods, Inc., SBE Case Nos.
-597512, 785058, 799162 (2015) - 1.
-On August 25, 2015, the SBE ruled in a summary decision that gain from the sale of Pilgrim's Pride stock that the taxpayer received from the sale of its chicken processing business was nonbusiness income.
-Such stock represented a minority interest (7 percent) in Pilgrim's Pride, a large publicly owned company.
-The taxpayer and Pilgrim's Pride were managed and operated independently, with no sharing of officers or directors.
-Although the taxpayer entered into a supply agreement with Pilgrim's Pride, the agreement merely provided that taxpayer would offer Pilgrim's Pride the first opportunity to provide chicken at fair market value and in volumes similar to past volumes. - 2.
-In a separate transaction, the taxpayer sold its fresh beef and pork operations to Swift Foods, a new joint venture, and received cash, notes and a 46 percent equity interest in the joint venture.
-The joint venture was formed to hold the taxpayer's fresh beef and pork operations, which constituted substantially all of the operating assets of the joint venture.
-The taxpayer provided debt financing for the new venture and continued to use fresh beef and pork from the operations as an integral part of its packaged food business.
-The SBE ruled that the income earned from taxpayer's equity and debt interests in the joint venture was business income.

-- G. FTB Legal Ruling 2012-01 - The FTB ruled on the business/nonbusiness characterization on the taxpayer's sale of stock in a corporation under various scenarios.
+20, 2001), in which the SBE determined that LBO interest expense was a nonbusiness expense. - 3.
+Prior to the SBE hearing, the case settled. - E. FTB Legal Ruling 2012-01 - The FTB ruled on the business/nonbusiness characterization on the taxpayer's sale of stock in a corporation under various scenarios.
 Referring to Occidental Petroleum, 83-SBE-119 (June 21, 1983), the FTB concluded that the frustration of the taxpayer's intended purpose for the acquisition of the stock was not a determining factor.
 Rather, the FTB considered the actual operational ties between the taxpayer and the corporation, and the significance of those ties, to be the most important.